artgor261/Library-Manager/README.md

 ## Install

 For beginning, you should install git and python.
-If it already exists, open your terminal and switch to particular directory wich you want by `cd [path]` command.
+If it already exists, open your terminal and switch to particular directory which you want by `cd [path]` command.
 Then, use the following command:

 `git clone https://github.com/artgor261/Library-Manager.git`